The Wife – Recap/ Review (with Spoilers)

 Glenn Close as Joan, watching Joseph win the Noble prize.

-Similar to Philomena, the film relies on the past to build a foundation for what happens in the future, in The Wife’s case, 1992.
-In the past we see Joan become smitten with Joseph, confess falling in love with him to Joseph’s first child, and then the most important scene of the entire movie: When Joan met Elaine Mozell.
+Like Philomena, the film relies on the past to build a foundation for what happens in the future, in The Wife’s case, 1992.
+In the past, we see Joan become smitten with Joseph, confess falling in love with him to Joseph’s first child, and then the most important scene of the entire movie: When Joan meets Elaine Mozell.
 With her negatively speaking about being a female writer, combined with Joan’s work at a publishing house, you begin to understand the relationship between Joan and Joseph.
-Why the comment she makes, “Everyone needs approval” has probably been one of the key reasons they have stayed together through multiple affairs, which luckily didn’t bore children.
+Why the comment she makes, “Everyone needs approval,” has probably been one of the key reasons they have stayed together through multiple affairs, which luckily didn’t bore children.

 That and Joan had stories to tell and needed a man to be her trojan horse.
 Hence the agreement to have Joseph’s name on her writing, when the most he may have done is edit her books.
 But, there comes a point where you can’t just be the smiling wife who enjoys hearing the praise.
 You want to be front and center, getting the pats on the back for more than being the wife who likely got neglected as one book after another was made.
-Really pushing, even though this story is fiction, how stories like Mary Shelley, about Frankenstein’s author, probably are more common than we know.
+It really pushes, even though this story is fiction, how stories like Mary Shelley about Frankenstein’s author are probably more common than we know.

-And it makes watching Joan see Joseph, for over 30 years, get this praise lead you to applaud Close’s handling of it.
-Especially as Joseph is up for a Noble prize.
+And it makes watching Joan see Joseph, for over 30 years, get this praise lead you to applaud Close’s handling of it, especially as Joseph is up for a Noble prize.
 For in literature, there aren’t as many awards, then or now, like other forms of media.
-There is, off hand, just the Pulitzer and Noble Prize.
+There is, off-hand, just the Pulitzer and Noble Prizes.
 Well, at least in terms of what would commonly be seen as their equivalent to an Oscar, Tony, or Emmy.
-So imagine a man, whose own work is trash, taking all the credit and thanking you as his wife.
+So imagine a man whose own work is trash, taking all the credit and thanking you as his wife.
 Maybe, with subtlety, having an inside joke of him knowing you really did all the work.

 In those moments, be it fury or simple frustration, you can see Close’s eyes looking glassy as if she is about to cry.
-Which, for me, taking note the way the academy is, and they love first timers, and Lady Gaga is a big name, there is just so much control and experience in Close’s performance, that her winning would be such a glorious moment.
-Especially considering her daughter supported her character having so much impact.
+Which for me, taking note of the way the academy is, and they love first timers, and Lady Gaga is a big name, there is just so much control and experience in Close’s performance that her winning would be such a glorious moment.
+Especially considering her daughter supported her character and had such an impact.

 On The Fence